-In this six-week online program taught by Chicago Booth Professor Haresh Sapra, you'll acquire the tools and frameworks to interpret and analyze financial statements.
+In this eight-week online program taught by Chicago Booth Professor Haresh Sapra, you'll acquire the tools and frameworks to interpret and analyze financial statements.
 You'll emerge a more impactful decision-maker who understands the financial performance and health of an organization.

 Today’s unpredictable and fast-changing business world requires executives from every level to have a solid understanding of core finance and accounting principles to make impactful business decisions.
 Practical financial decision-making is critical to an organization’s ability to combat competition, make strategic growth decisions, and create shareholder value.

 You’ll discover key concepts such as interpreting balance and income statements, cash flow principles, asset and liability analysis, and risk and forecasting tools - all to make more impactful financial decisions.
 You’ll acquire the tools to quantitatively evaluate choices and how these choices affect your institution’s incentives and resources.
 This program offers a practical guide to using financial instruments when making allocation decisions, and are immediately applicable to you and your organization.

 By attending, you will: